stacks-network/stacks-core/docs/ci-workflow.md

   - Github Release of the branch with:
     - Binary archives for several architectures
     - Checksum file containing hashes for each archive
-  - Tag of the `release/X.Y.Z.A.n` version, in the format of: `X.Y.Z.A.n`
+  - Git tag of the `release/X.Y.Z.A.n` version, in the format of: `X.Y.Z.A.n`
   - Docker Debian images for several architectures tagged with:
     - `stacks-core:latest`
     - `stacks-core:X.Y.Z.A.n`